Ehanlion/mist_obsidian/-1. Global Lands of Mist/Great Features/The Shrouds of the Frost-Bound Wardens.md

 # Getting past the Wardens:
 The [[Frost-Bound Wardens]] are fearsome, gigantic titans.
 They are not to be trifled with.
 Even a party of max level characters would stand no chance against these beings.
 # Locations of the shrouds:
 The shrouds is NOT centered on the center point of the island of Mist but rather it is centered on [[The North-West Highlands]].
 For this reason, the borders of the shroud are a lot closer to both [[The South-East Coast]] and [[The South-West Arid Expanse]].
 This, combined with the natural occurrence of [[The Eastern Razor Peaks]] and [[The Southern Razor Peaks]] makes [[The South-East Mountains]] the only way to travel to [[The South-East Coast]].

+# Revising the Layers of the Mist
+### Layer 1: Cold Mist
+Layers of dense, swirling Mist freeze anything that dares to venture into it.
+After a long time, any creature or ship is covered in thick layers of ice.
+### Layer 2: Navigation Failure
+In this layer, your natural sense of direction fails; simply sailing in the same direction will fail you.
+This area is filled with [[Glisters]] as well.
+To get past, one must acquire [[Mistical Enchanted Compass]].
+### Layer 3: The Wardens
+Name is evident: the [[Frost-Bound Wardens]] will destroy anything that comes through here.
+This is the last defense.
+No one will make it past.
+### Layer 4: Modify Memory
+If somehow the [[Frost-Bound Wardens]] are evaded, the Mist seeps into every pore of the body and attempts to erase the identity of the creatures.
+Treat this as casting a 9th level modify memory on each creature.
+It will erase any notion of the player travelling into the shrouds and what they experienced.